Week in Review for week of 10/26/15 – 10/30/15

 Read the rest of the story by Steve Daniels in Crain's Chicago Business.

 State Representative John Cavaletto, along with his colleagues Rep. David Reis and Rep. Charlie Meier hosted a meeting of local elected officials, economic development officers and business owners along the CSX Transporation rail line on upgrades and industrial development opportunities.
-Attendees included Marion County Board Chairman Erwin Hahn, Salem Mayor Rex Barbee, Salem Economic Development Director Jeanne Gustofson and Darren Dwyer, Member of the Southeastern Illinois Economic Development Authority.
+Attendees included Marion County Board Chairman Erwin Hahn, Salem Mayor Rex Barbee, Salem Economic Development Director Jeanne Gustofson and Darren Dwyer, Member of the prednisone Southeastern Illinois Economic Development Authority.

 FY16 Budget